 The rich diversity of sensory experiences experienced on the streets of Cabramatta has inspired a unique architectural vision for the project.
-Characterised by a tapestry like colour-field aluminium screen facade – the building is simultaneously calm and minimal in form and resolution, whilst at the same time appearing vibrant and playful.
-Contrasting the coloured surfaces, double height green walls of temple bamboo integrated in the east and west elevations provide softness and a connection to nature.
+Characterised by a tapestry-like colour-field aluminium screen facade – the building is simultaneously calm and minimal in form and resolution, whilst at the same time appearing vibrant and playful.
+Contrasting the coloured surfaces, over time, the double-height green walls of native plants integrated into the east and west elevations will provide softness and a connection to nature.

 Further sustainability initiatives include extensive cycle parking, and a roof-mounted photo-voltaic installation to power electric car charging stations.